servo/servo/src/README.md

 * _rust-geom_ - Generic math library
 * _rust-http-client_ - An HTTP library in Rust, using libuv via the Rust standard library
 * _rust-io-surface_ - OS X implementation of cross-process surface sharing.
 Used by sharegl
-* _rust-layers_ - A simple scene graph
+* _rust-layers_ - A simple GPU-accelerated 2D scene graph library
 * _servo_ - The Servo web browser engine
 * _servo-gfx_ - Servo's graphics subsystem
-* _sharegl_ - A library for sharing drawing surfaces between processes
+* _sharegl_ - A library for sharing 3D textures between processes

 ## Bindings

 * _libcss_ - The CSS library from the NetSurf web browser.
 We are using this for parsing and selector matching until we have a Rust solution
-* _libhubbub_ - The HTML parser from the NetSurf web brsower.
+* _libhubbub_ - The HTML parser from the NetSurf web browser.
 We are using this for parsing until we have a Rust solution
 * _libparserutils_ - A parsing library used by libcss and libhubbub
 * _libwapcaplet_ - A string internment library used by libcss and libhubbub
-* _mozjs_ - SpiderMonkey, forked from mozilla-central
+* _mozjs_ - The SpiderMonkey JavaScript engine, forked from mozilla-central
-* _rust-azure_ - mozilla-central's graphics abstraction layer and bindings
+* _rust-azure_ - mozilla-central's 2D vector graphics abstraction layer and bindings
-* _rust-cairo_ - Bindings to the cairo drawing library
+* _rust-cairo_ - Bindings to the cairo drawing library, a backend for Azure
 * _rust-cocoa_ - Bindings to OS X's Cocoa framework
 * _rust-core-foundation_ - Bindings to OS X's Core Foundation framework
-* _rust-core-graphics_ - Bindings to OS X's Core Graphics framework
+* _rust-core-graphics_ - Bindings to OS X's Core Graphics framework, a backend for Azure
 * _rust-core-text_ - Bindings to OS X's Core Text framework
 * _rust-fontconfig_ - Bindings to fontconfig
 * _rust-freetype_ - Bindings to FreeType